 Our research contributes to the debate over how corporate governance is made and its economic significance.
 Although we find that corporate governance provisions may be priced, at least in some circumstances, our study also suggests that corporate governance is a complex story involving the actions and reactions not merely of the firm and its shareholders but a variety of intermediaries and interest groups that have agendas of their own.

 Cain, Matthew D.; Fisch, Jill E.; Griffith, Sean J.; and Davidoff Solomon, Steven, "How Corporate Governance Is Made: The Case of the Golden Leash" (2016).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1571.